amorist/awesome/README.md

 - [cds-snc/covid-alert-app](https://github.com/cds-snc/covid-alert-app) - Exposure notification client application / Application client de notification d'exposition
 - [scastiel/3d-book-image-css-generator](https://github.com/scastiel/3d-book-image-css-generator) - Generate a 3D image from a book cover and export to HTML/CSS to embed on your website.
 - [pavittarx/editorjs-html](https://github.com/pavittarx/editorjs-html) - A javascript library to parse editorjs clean data to html.
 It is adaptable and usable in all kind of projects.
-- [nrwl/nx](https://github.com/nrwl/nx) - Smart Monorepos · Fast CI - Build system, optimized for monorepos, with plugins for popular frameworks and tools and advanced CI capabilities including caching and distribution.
+- [nrwl/nx](https://github.com/nrwl/nx) - Build system, optimized for monorepos, with plugins for popular frameworks and tools and advanced CI capabilities including caching and distribution.
 - [benawad/fullstack-graphql-airbnb-clone](https://github.com/benawad/fullstack-graphql-airbnb-clone) - A Fullstack GraphQL Airbnb Clone with React and React Native
 - [karanpratapsingh/fullstack-starterkit](https://github.com/karanpratapsingh/fullstack-starterkit) - GraphQL first full-stack starter kit with Node, React.
 Powered by TypeScript
 - [iamvucms/react-native-instagram-clone](https://github.com/iamvucms/react-native-instagram-clone) - A React Native app - Clone Instagram mobile app